adrian154/blog/public/blogposts/2022-reflection/blogpost.md

 * I went to DEF CON with friends.
 * I found love!! &lt;3
 * I compromised the digital ID app that my school adopted and met with the company's CEO.
 * I started speedsolving Rubik's cubes as a hobby.
-(Just yesterday, I set a new personal record of 18.85 seconds!)
+(Just today, I set a new personal record of 18.29 seconds!)
 * I applied to college.
 It was a long, grueling process.
 * I grew my hair out.
 * I talked on Discord.
 Maybe too much.